ionic-team/ionic-site/docs/v2/getting-started/installation/index.md

 $ ionic platform add android
 ```

 Next, we will need to install the <a href="../../resources/what-is/#android-sdk">Android SDK</a>.
 The Android SDK allows us to build compile to a target device running Android.
-Although the Android SDK comes with a stock emulator, <a href="../../resources/what-is/#genymotion">Genymotion</a> is recommended since is is much faster.
+Although the Android SDK comes with a stock emulator, <a href="../../resources/what-is/#genymotion">Genymotion</a> is recommended since it is much faster.
 Once installed, we can run an Android image and run:

 ```bash
 $ ionic run android